fnordoglargh/BoardGameLeague/ABOUT.md

 ## General functions

-Most tabs which allow adding of entities also allow changing them.
+The game entities tab allows adding of entities and also allow changing them.
 Simply select an item from a list box and change it.
 An _apply_ button finalizes changes.
 There is no undo functionality.

 ## Players

-The Players tab allows you to create players and give them a name and assign a gender.
+The Players group box allows you to create players and give them a name and assign a gender.

 ## Games

-The Players tab allows you to create players and give them a name and assign a game family.
+The Games group box lets you create games, choos a name, select the minimum and maximum number of players, select a type and assign a game family.

 ## Game Families

 It's up to you how you want to group your games.
 You could use it to group all 'Settlers of Catan' games and expansions or even broader and use a category as 'worker placement'.
 Each game can only have one game family.
+You also need to be careful not to group games of different types together.
+If you do **bgl** cannot evaluate results of the game family.

 ## Locations